k1nd0ne/VolWeb/README.md

 Volweb is fully dockerized and can be deployed in a production environment.
 In order to deploy Volweb, you should follow these steps:

-Download the latest release -> https://github.com/k1nd0ne/VolWeb/releases
+Download the latest release: https://github.com/k1nd0ne/VolWeb/releases

 Then, navigate to the VolWeb directory and edit the **./docker/volweb.env** file and add the secret information to the following fields: